Mahoney scores 20, leads No. 11 Creighton past No. 23 UConn

 Zegarowski scored 10 of his 15 points in the second half and Damien Jefferson added 12 for the Bluejays.

-The Huskies' offensive struggles carried over from their 74-70 loss to St. John's on Monday.
-They missed 22 of their first 27 shots, including eight layups, before Cole scored eight points to lead a flurry that pulled them to 29-28 at half.
+The Huskies missed 22 of their first 27 shots, including eight layups, before Cole scored eight points to lead a flurry that pulled them to 29-28 at half.

 Tyler Polley, averaging 10 points per game and the Huskies’ best 3-point shooter, was held scoreless.